DataBiosphere/terra-cli/README.md

 terra nextflow run hello
 ```

+See the list of supported (external) tools.
-(External) tools launched via the CLI run in a Docker image.
+The CLI runs these tools in a Docker image.
 Print the image tag that the CLI is currently using.
 ```
+terra app list
 terra app get-image
 ```

 ### Commands description
 ```
 Usage: terra [COMMAND]
-MC Terra CLI
+Terra CLI
 Commands:
-  auth       Commands related to the retrieval and management of user
+  status     Print details about the current workspace. auth       Commands related to the retrieval and management of user
                credentials.
-  server     Commands related to the Terra server. workspace  Commands related to the Terra workspace. app        Commands related to applications in the Terra workspace context. help       Displays help information about the specified command
+  server     Commands related to the Terra server. workspace  Commands related to the Terra workspace. app        Commands related to applications in the Terra workspace context.
 ```

-There are four groups of commands:
+The `status` command prints details about the current workspace and server.

+Each sub-group of commands is described in a sub-section below:
 - Authentication
 - Server
 - Workspace
 - App

-Each group is described in a sub-section below.

 #### Authentication
 ```